wabbit-corp/kappa/Spec.md

 trait MonadError (m : Type -> Type) (e : Type) =
     throwError : e -> m a
     catchError : m a -> (e -> m a) -> m a

+    -- combine errors when an action fails and a finalizer fails during unwinding combineFinally : (primary : e) -> (secondary : e) -> e
 ```

 (Exact trait name and methods are not mandated in v0.1; this is conceptual.)